Ansh420/Traffic-Sign-Classification-using-deep-learning/README.md

 ## Results:

-Present the evaluation results, including accuracy, precision, recall, and F1-score.
+Present the evaluation results, including **accuracy, precision, recall, and F1-score**.
 Visualize the results using confusion matrices or other relevant plots.